Sporting Adventures

 Running

 After restarting judo, I was toying with the idea of doing some additional conditioning work, but never got my arse into gear.
-That was until 2013, when Jodie my wife was diagnosed with breast cancer, we had and 18 month old and a 6 year old, to say the news was shocking would be the understatement of the year.
+That was until 2013, when Jodie my wife was diagnosed with breast cancer, we had an 18 month old and a 6-year-old, and to say the news was shocking would be the understatement of the year.

 I am very fortunate to have picked up some brilliant sponsors in the last few years